 The sole purpose of some sets of traffic lights is to stop traffic so that people walking can have a 'green man' and safely cross the street.
 They aren't part of a junction, where traffic is turning from one street to another.
 These are 'standalone' pedestrian crossings.

+Photo of an example of a 'standalone' signalised pedestrian crossing

 Almost all of Edinburgh's 'standalone' pedestrian crossings will respond instantly to somebody pressing the button for the green man, as long as the traffic lights have already been on green for traffic for at least 20 seconds.